Seth Klarman’s Margin of Safety is a rare and elusive book that sells for a huge premium over its

 Most investors strive fruitlessly for certainty and precision, avoiding situations in which information is difficult to obtain.
 Yet high uncertainty is frequently accompanied by low prices.
 By the time the uncertainty is resolved, prices are likely to have risen.
 Investors frequently benefit from making investment decisions with less than perfect knowledge and are well rewarded for bearing the risk of uncertainty.
 The time other investors spend delving into the last unanswered detail may cost them the chance to buy in at prices so low that they offer a margin of safety despite the incomplete information.

-Klarman has an 80/20 rule to investing: the first 20% of your time will garner 80% of the information.
-After that, spending the other 80% of your time to get all the information – the last 20% – will see “diminishing marginal returns.”
+Klarman has an 80/20 rule for investing: the first 20% of your time will uncover 80% of the information needed to make a decision on an investment.
+After that, time spent getting the last 20% of information produces “diminishing marginal returns.”

-In other words, by the time you learn everything, the market figures it out, perceptions change, prices adjust, and you miss the biggest gains.
+In other words, by the time you learn everything, the market has figured it out, prices adjust, and you miss the biggest gains.
 The height of uncertainty is the hardest time to buy, which is why it’s often the best time to buy.